Skip to main content

 Deno provides a built-in test runner for writing and running tests in both JavaScript and TypeScript.
 This makes it easy to ensure your code is reliable and functions as expected without needing to install any additional dependencies or tools.
 The deno test runner allows you fine-grained control over permissions for each test, ensuring that code does not do anything unexpected.

 In addition to the built-in test runner, you can also use other test runners from the JS ecosystem, such as Jest, Mocha, or AVA, with Deno.
-We will not cover these in this document however.
+Moving an existing Jest suite over?
+See Migrating from Jest.

 Writing Tests Jump to heading